ttrieu2025/latex-code/README.md

 ## Overview

 This repository contains LaTeX templates for formula sheets, designed to help users quickly create clean and well-formatted mathematical reference sheets.
 I developed these templates while studying at UBC between 2025 and 2029.

+## Note

+- MATH 264 Formula Sheet is still in progress.